davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

     * Contact the repository owner to request access to the files.

 Note: Although we initially tried using the Python geohash library to merge Google and Yelp datasets, it did not produce reliable results.
 Therefore, both analyses were performed separately.

+## PROJECT STRUCTURE

+1. Introduction – The objective of the project.

+2. Dataset – Explanation of the dataset and its relevant variables.
+We will also describe the data lifecycle.

+3. Notebooks – Jupyter Notebook files containing all the code for the ETL and EDA processes.

+4. Machine Learning – Explanation of the CRISP-DM methodology applied to the project.

+5. Report and Visualizations – Presentation of the most relevant visualizations (the complete analysis can be found in the notebooks).

+6. Final Conclusions – Summary of findings addressing the objective stated in the introduction.